MohamedRebai41/CodeQuest2023/Problem_03/statement.md

 ## Note:

-In the firs case, the suspects are the third and fourth friends (we count from one).It can be shown that no one else could be the thief.
+In the first case, the suspects are the third and fourth friends (one-indexed).It can be shown that no one else could be the thief.